scabini/PArewiring_weights/README.md

 # Weight Organization Matters: Improving Deep Neural Network Random Initialization Through Neuronal Rewiring

 ## One of the things you need is a good neuronal organization!

+![](https://github.com/scabini/network_science_weights/blob/main/rewiring_video.gif)

 We propose the Preferential Attachment (PA) Rewiring technique for minimizing the strength of randomly initialized neurons.

-![](https://github.com/scabini/network_science_weights/blob/main/rewiring_video.gif)
+## Requirements

+Only pytorch and/or numpy is needed (see _torch and _np versions of the method in "weight_rewiring.py")

 ## Usage